Univstar/Univstar.github.io/index.md

 <span class='anchor' id='about-me'></span>

-I am currently a PhD candidate at [Center on Frontiers of Computing Studies (CFCS)](http://cfcs.pku.edu.cn/) in Peking University, China, supervised by Prof. [Baoquan Chen](https://baoquanchen.info/).
-As a member of [Visual Computing and Learning Lab](https://vcl.pku.edu.cn/), I am also advised by Dr. [Bin Wang](https://binwangbfa.github.io/) and Prof. [Mengyu Chu](https://rachelcmy.github.io/).
-In terms of fluid animation, I am advised remotely by Prof. [Bo Zhu](https://faculty.cc.gatech.edu/~bozhu/) at Georgia Tech, USA.
-Earlier, I graduated from Turing Class, Peking University in July 2020 and earned dual bachelor's degrees in Computer Science and Physics.
+I received my PhD in July 2025 from the [School of Computer Science](http://cs.pku.edu.cn/) at Peking University, China, where I was supervised by Prof. [Baoquan Chen](https://baoquanchen.info/).
+As a member of the [Visual Computing and Learning Lab](https://vcl.pku.edu.cn/), I was also advised by Dr. [Bin Wang](https://binwangbfa.github.io/) and Dr. [Mengyu Chu](https://rachelcmy.github.io/).
+In the area of fluid animation, I was remotely advised by Dr. [Bo Zhu](https://faculty.cc.gatech.edu/~bozhu/) at Georgia Tech, USA.
+Earlier, I graduated from the Turing Class at Peking University in July 2020, earning dual bachelor's degrees in Computer Science and Physics.

 My research focuses on physically-based visual computing, with a specialization in physical simulation.
 My academic ambition is to comprehend and reproduce kinetics and dynamics of the real world in a virtual counterpart, building theoretical foundations to reveal the physical principles.
 In the past years, I have extensive experience in the creation of dynamic physical scenes, particularly in multi-physics coupling and developing novel geometric representations for high-fidelity simulation and rendering.
 Currently, I am exploring innovative methods to bridge physical scene creation and comprehension, and to enhance traditional graphics pipelines with AI.

 # News
+- *2025/07* &nbsp;🎉🎉 I received my PhD from Peking University.
+- *2025/05* &nbsp;🎉🎉 Our paper has been conditionally accepted to SCA 2025.
+- *2025/02* &nbsp;🎉🎉 Our paper has been conditionally accepted to CVPR 2025.
 - *2024/08* &nbsp;🎉🎉 Our paper has been conditionally accepted to SIGGRAPH Asia 2024.
 - *2024/03* &nbsp;🎉🎉 Our two papers have been conditionally accepted to SIGGRAPH 2024 and SPM 2024.
 - *2024/02* &nbsp;🎉🎉 I will present a free online course *GAMES001: Mathematics in Computer Graphics* in Chinese from Mar.
 2024.
-- *2024/01* &nbsp;🎉🎉 Our bioengineering paper in collaboration with ETH Zurich has been accepted to a Nature sub-journal.
-- *2023/08* &nbsp;🎉🎉 Our paper has been conditionally accepted to SIGGRAPH Asia 2023.

 # Publications